Paper or Plastic (song): Background and release

-"Paper or Plastic" was written by Josh Cumbee, Shari Short, and Afshin "AFFSHeeN" Salmani, and produced by Cumbee and Salmani under their production team alias NONFICTION.
+"Paper or Plastic" was written by Josh Cumbee, Shari Short, and Afshin "AFSHeeN" Salmani, and produced by Cumbee and Salmani under their production team alias NONFICTION.
 Mark "Exit" Goodchild served as the mixing engineer, and the programmers and recording engineers were Cumbee and Salmani.
 Cumbee played the guitar for the track, while the keyboard was provided by Cumbee and Salmani.

-The song was made available on June 8, 2016 by RCA as a digital download.
+The song was made available on June 8, 2016, by RCA as a digital download.
 While "Paper or Plastic" was released to promote Brooke Candy's unreleased album Daddy Issues, the 2017 follow-up song "Living Out Loud" was chosen as the project's lead single.
 In 2017, the release for Daddy Issues was canceled after Candy left RCA to record an extended play (EP) that returned to her original punk-inspired rap sound.
 In an interview with Noisey, she clarified: "Sony and I parted ways – I made an entire album with them, but technically they own that music".